TransNeptunianStudios/Dating-Nightmare/README.md

 `npm install`

-## How to build and run dev mode on http://localhost:3000 with borwsersync :
+## How to build and run dev mode on http://localhost:3000 with browsersync :

 `npm run dev`